Disclosing personal information out of Australia

 • the agreement is unenforceable at law.

-• If the recipient is a bound contracted service provider under section 35, and the service arrangement is a contract, the principles will be capable of being effectively upheld.
+Where a contract is being relied on, it may be challenging to determine if its fair handling principles can be effectively upheld.
+If the recipient is a bound contracted service provider under section 35, and the service arrangement is a contract, the principles are more likely to be capable of being effectively upheld.

 • establish mechanisms enabling access and correction rights to be exercised